Dissertation: Trusting Men with Children: Understanding Childcare as Gendered Work

-In the past fifty years, women’s lifestyles and behaviors have changed at a significantly faster pace than men’s.
-This asymmetric change is particularly evident in the realm of care work, where women continue to perform the lion’s share labor, both within their own families and as paid employees.
-The scarcity of men acting as primary caregivers crosses many domains; single and stay-at-home fathers remain rare, and male babysitters, rarer yet.
-This dissertation identifies individual, normative, and institutional factors which limit men’s participation in the realm of childcare.
-Using data from a series of online survey experiments, I show that perceptions of men as insufficient and inherently inferior caregivers may act as barriers to men’s increased involvement in the lives of children.
-In a series of three studies, I identify a variety of ways that essentialist beliefs and normative expectations actively reproduce the uneven division of childcare in both paid and unpaid care settings.
-Overall, I argue that thoroughly addressing gender inequality must involve acknowledging that domestic and labor-force activities are two sides of the same coin; increasing women’s earnings is dependent on our ability to more evenly balance out the gender division of caregiving.
+Over the past fifty years, men’s and women’s roles have gradually converged, in what is today hailed as a “gender revolution.”
+Yet evidence suggests that changes to the gender system have been more dramatic in the public sphere of work and politics than in the private sphere of family life.
+Women across the world still perform the lion’s share of childcare in both their own families and as paid workers.
+This dissertation focuses on identifying individual, normative, and institutional factors that limit men’s participation in the realm of childcare.
+Using data from a series of online survey experiments, I show that perceptions of men as insufficient and inherently inferior caregivers may act as barriers to the development of an egalitarian division of childcare.
+In these studies, I identify a variety of ways that essentialist beliefs and gendered expectations actively reproduce the uneven division of childcare in both paid and unpaid care settings.
+Overall, the findings from this research suggest that many are still skeptical of men acting as primary caregivers and that this skepticism is a key factor in stalled progress towards a gender-equitable division of labor.